tabbassidaloii/the-fair-cookbook/docs/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar.md

 ### Step 3: Convert vendor specific format to an open format

+>[name=fuqi][color=blue] The recipe doesn't start until here.
+I really like this section, where to find the standards.
+Also, being able to find the standard format is the assumption of this recipe.
+Can the FAIRsharing section be moved forward?
+>

 One can consult the Elixir-UK [FAIRsharing catalog](https://fairsharing.org/) of standards and resources to discover if an open specification exists in the domain of mass spectrometry.
 In this case, there is as shown below.
 Note that every records in the catalog has a digital object identifier (DOI), https://fairsharing.org/FAIRsharing.26dmba for HUPO-PSI mzML specifications.

 <div>